 - Discriminatory (by race, caste, class, gender, geography, tribe, culture, ethnicity, religion) practices and rules and laws that result in an inequitable distribution of wealth across generations

 - Sophisticated and simple theft and plunder and mismanagement of countries’ resources and earnings

 - Lack of structural factors for government management and business development (e.g., inadequate technology, poor transportation, nonexistent research and development, lack of governmental accountability and oversight, widespread corruption, lack of human capital in advanced subjects and industries, lack of financial capital)

 - Colonial-era rules and laws and influences that continue to stifle group advancement and economic growth

-AI Humanity builds technologies and programs and partner with corporations, organizations, and governments to eliminate these factors of poverty in the communities where we operate.
+AI Humanity builds technologies and programs and partners with corporations, organizations, and governments to eliminate the factors of poverty in the communities where we operate.